STEP |

 With some outboards is it important to

-torque these screws to ensure the pump doesn't leak.
+torque these nuts to specs to ensure the pump doesn't leak.
 A leaking

 pump can't deliver all